 Knit gloves are made of natural, synthetic, or blended fibers and are also soft and comfortable on the hand.
 Like fleece gloves, these are stylish and soft, but they aren’t a good choice if you plan to put your hands in the snow.
 In addition, they typically don’t do a great job of keeping hands warm in windy conditions.

 Nylon is one of the warmest materials because it keeps moisture from seeping through the gloves.
-That’s why many winter gloves designed for sports like skiing and snowboarding have nylon shells.
+That’s why many winter gloves designed for sports like skiing and snowboarding and activities like snowmobiling have nylon shells.
 These gloves are usually too warm and bulky for everyday wear.

 Wool winter gloves are made of natural animal fibers and very warm – they can be too warm in milder winter temperatures.
 Wool gloves can be pricey, too.